tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

 • They can break as they are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-• Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+• Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder